 - Mount Vesuvius or Vesuvio, the volcano near Naples, is an interesting place to explore.
 To reach Vesuvio, get off the train at Ercolano station where you can catch a Compagnia Trasporti Vesuviani bus outside the station.
 Europe Travel has visiting information for Mount Vesuvius and a virtual tour.

-- Pompeii was a thriving wealthy city that was buried by an eruption of Vesuvio in 79AD.
-Excavations of the site have been ongoing for a few hundred years so there is lots to see and you'll be doing a lot of walking.
+- Pompeii was a thriving, wealthy city that was buried by an eruption of Vesuvio in 79AD.
+Excavations of the site have been ongoing for a few hundred years, so there is a lot to see, and you'll be doing a lot of walking.
 To reach the excavations, get off the train at Pompeii Scavi.
 You can also take a SITA bus from Piazza Esedra in Naples.